Start treatment

 Treat withdrawal symptoms with Adjunct Medications.

-If your patient’s COWS score has increased by 5 or more, review the Precipitated Withdrawal protocol.
+If your patient’s COWS score has increased by 5 or more, review the Opioid Withdrawal protocol.

 Nursing Considerations - Buprenorphine